googleapis/api-compiler/README.md

 --bin_out $BINARY_FILE_NAME
 ```

-This will create the service configuration in different formats:
+This will create the service config:
 - Binary file: $BINARY_FILE_NAME
 - JSON file: $JSON_FILE_NAME

-Either format can be used to configure a Google Cloud Endpoints API.
+Any of these can be used as input to an Endpoints API server.